-- Acetaminophen (paracetamol) can be safely taken twice a day for sore throat and headache due to cold and cough.
+- Acetaminophen (paracetamol) can be safely taken twice a day for sore throat and headaches due to the common cold, cough, and flu.

-- Antihistaminics can relieve the symptoms of a runny nose and an itchy throat in individuals having seasonal flu.
+- Antihistamines can relieve the symptoms of a runny nose and an itchy throat in individuals with seasonal flu or allergies.
 Older antihistamines such as chlorpheniramine and cetirizine can be taken in prescribed doses by pregnant women.
 Newer antihistamines such as fexofenadine are not backed by enough studies; hence, it is better to avoid these.

-- Saline nasal irrigation or spray can be instilled in the nostrils to relieve nose block and clear the dried secretions.
-It may be used thrice a day.
+- Saline nasal irrigation or sprays can be instilled in the nostrils to relieve nose block and clear the dried secretions.
+It may be used three times a day.

-- The 0.06% ipratropium bromide nasal spray is very effective as two 42 mcg sprays in each nostril three to four times a day to relieve nasal congestion.
+- 0.06% ipratropium bromide nasal spray is very effective as two 42 mcg sprays in each nostril three to four times a day to relieve nasal congestion and post-nasal drip.
 Xylometazoline nasal drops may provide relief, but they often cause severe rebound nasal congestion; hence, it is better to avoid them.

 - Decongestants such as Pseudoephedrine can relieve the congestion in the sinuses and the throat by narrowing the swollen blood vessels in the nose, throat, and sinuses.
 Pseudoephedrine should be avoided in the first trimester of pregnancy because of an increased risk of birth defects.
 In the next two trimesters (after the first 13 weeks), it is probably the preferred oral agent among oral decongestants because it is less likely to increase blood pressure than the other oral decongestants.